Account Owner or Participant

 The process of spreading an investment among various asset classes such as stocks, bonds, and cash.

 A program designed to give every baby residing in North Dakota twelve months old or younger his or her first college savings: $200 for higher education.
-Children FIRST is sponsored by College SAVE and funded by plan administrator and state-owned Bank of North Dakota.
+New Baby Match is sponsored by College SAVE and funded by plan administrator and state-owned Bank of North Dakota.

 College SAVE or Plan